 Features and design

 Small but furious, the Magnifi Mini is also a handsome little devil.
 Its namesake is no accident, as the unit looks a lot like Polk’s original Magnifi soundbar, squashed by magic hands to better fit your TV stand.
 While it easily disappears beneath your TV, angular sides and a silver plate set at the center of the unit’s peppered speaker grill make for a tidy and appealing aesthetic.
 The bar’s 13.4-inch length is matched by a height and depth of 3.11-inches and 4.25-inches, respectively.
+That makes it a lot smaller than competing bars like Yamaha’s excellent YAS-207, though Yamaha’s offering sits a bit lower.

 The Magnifi Mini’s wide soundstage is almost magical in its expansiveness.